Caterpillar Foundation

 How to Apply

 Important Note: According to Inside Philanthropy, the Caterpillar Foundation does not accept unsolicited proposals for major grants.
-However, there is an application process for organizations seeking smaller grants or support in Caterpillar facility areas.
+However, there is an application process for organisations seeking smaller grants or support in Caterpillar facility areas.

-For Eligible Organizations:
+For Eligible Organisations:

 - Download the application form from the Foundation website